For Parents & Guardians

 Typically, students will select a program from the list of programs approved for study abroad credit.

 In general, each program or university has comprehensive information online.
-Ask your daughter which program or university she will be attending and visit the programs's website.
+Ask your student which program or university they will be attending and visit the programs' website.
 Often there are special sections for parents.

 Smith students must meet the Smith eligibility requirements in order to be approved to study abroad and receive credit.
 At the discretion of each academic department, credit earned abroad can be used towards major and minor requirements.